Kenban/kenban_os/docs/README.md

-Welcome to the Screenly OSE
+Welcome to the Kenban OSE

-How to get the Log out of Screenly for reporting issues:
+How to get the Log out of Kenban for reporting issues:

 SSH into the Pi, if you are not sure what this means, and you are Windows: